influenzanet/data-analysis-europe/README.md

 The `share` directory contains common libraries & data shared accross projects.
 These libraries must be loaded with `share.lib` function & data using `share.data.path()` function.

+## Naming conventions

+File names must be in lower case, using underscore as separator

 ## Configuration

 Configuration is expected to be in a `location.R` file in the root of this repository.
 It contains local configuration specific to this project.
 It can overrides system-wide or user profile config (.Rprofile file).
 We use this *location.R* because several repositories with differents projects can be hosted in the same user space.